Small Saves: The artist

-James "Jay" DeMarco started playing ice hockey as a goaltender at age 5 and at age 56 still plays regularly.
+James "Jay" DeMarco started playing ice hockey as a goaltender at age 5 and decades later still plays regularly.
 His experience included prep hockey in Watertown, Mass. and three years of semi-professional play in the South Florida Hockey League.
 Afterwards, DeMarco returned to Boston.
 He earned an associate degree in Commercial Art at Bunker Hill Community College.
 Later work as a graphic designer developed his drawing style, while continuing to indulge his passion for goaltending in local adult leagues.
 Goaltending contributes to the perspective needed to create the strip.
 "From your vantage point," DeMarco says, "you get to see the best and worst of your team, and you need to balance your desire to scream with the ability to laugh."

 Small Saves debuted in 1991.
 DeMarco says that while writing the comic isn't hard, it is tough to keep it fresh given the specific subject matter of an ice hockey goalie.
 DeMarco draws the comic by hand on paper, pencilling it then inking it, and then coloring a copy to preserve the original.

 The comic is a part-time job for DeMarco, who also works at a nursing home, does silk-screening, and helps out at a skating rink.
 James says that his fascination for cartooning began very young, drawing inspiration from classics such as The Family Circus, Peanuts and Dennis the Menace.

 In addition to Small Saves, He also illustrated a children's book about ice hockey, written by Darren Hersh, called Holy Moly, We Need a Goalie!: Robbin to the Rescue!
 DeMarco has also authored and illustrated another children's book called The Dinosaurs of Winter.